John Seeberg

 Highly Recommended

-Dr Elsey’s wet cat food receives the Cat Food Advisor rating, 5 stars
+Dr Elsey’s wet product range is made of nine recipes which all receive the Cat Food Advisor rating, 5 stars

 This range of food is made in pate form and caters for all life stages.
 Each recipe lists the first ingredient as animal protein and also includes additional animal organs.
 The protein content is high, whilst the carbohydrate level is low.
 Each recipe has high fat content, along with lots of moisture.
 This food offers a very good diet option.